Tonkinese - How They Came Into Our Lives

-Soon after our first Tonk litter we became involved in the work to gain full UK recognition for this wonderful breed - initially by breeding and showing our cats, and from 1993 on the committee of the Tonkinese Breed Club and Tonkinese Breed Advisory committees.
+Soon after our first Tonk litter we became involved in the work to gain full UK recognition for this wonderful breed - initially by breeding and showing our cats, and from 1993 on the Tonkinese Breed Club committe and Tonkinese Breed Advisory Committee.
 The Mymystic prefix (cattery name) is well known among the Tonkinese & show circles - greatly thanks to the people who own and show our cats.
 We are delighted to have helped the Tonks to Championship status in the UK - and finally, after 20 years of actively working for it, we can say how delighted we are that the GCCF has accepted of the solid (Burmese Colour Restriction) & pointed (Colourpointed Pattern) Tonks for competition.
 Happily in 2015 we achieved championship status for our Colourpointed Tonks and in 2016 the same for our Burmese Colour Restriction Tonks - because they're worth it!
 Cheers, Linda